Admin368/U-Byte_Blastoids/README.md

 2. Extract the Allegro Files To MinGW :
    - Copy "bin" , "inclde" and "lib" folders
    - Paste To your installation of MinGW.
-     - commonly its located in C:\MinGW
+     - Commonly its located in C:\MinGW
-     - or in you CodeBlocks Folder "C:\Program Files (x86)\CodeBlocks\MinGW".
+     - Or in you CodeBlocks Folder "C:\Program Files (x86)\CodeBlocks\MinGW".

 3. Add Linkers to your codeblocks Blastoids Project
+   - Extract The Game files
+   - Make a fresh CodeBlock Project in the Game files folder
-   - after making a project and the blastoids.c file to the project
+   - after making the project add the blastoids.c file to the project
    - click "Project" on the top MenuBar
    - select  "Build Options"<br/>
      - While onTheLeftSide "Blastoids" is selected